ThierryAalitech/art-gallery-website/README.md

       - A footer with details about working hours and interactive social media icons.
   2. Location page
-      - An embedded map window with location of the gallery and an interactive link button that returns the user to the homepage.
+      - An embedded map window with location of the gallery and an interactive link button that returns the user to the home page.
       - A text section with location details in text.
       - A footer with details about working hours and interactive social media icons.